Skip to main content

 The groundwater standards for dimethenamid were adopted in Cycle 9 (2010).

-Dimethenamid is a herbicide used to control a variety of weeds.
-Animal studies have shown that dimethenamid can impact the liver, body weight, and impact female reproduction.
+Dimethenamid is an herbicide used to control weeds.
+Studies have shown that exposure to high levels of dimethenamid can impact the liver, body weight, and reproduction.

 Dimethoate